adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 The match is not performed using the name of the controller method argument because TypeScript decorators cannot read them (so the technical limitation leaves us with the order-based matching only).

 ## Changing the lookup key
 By default, the model's primary key is used to find a matching row in the database.
-You can either change that globally or change it for just one specific route.
+You can change that globally or for just one specific route.

 ### Change lookup key globally via model
-After the following change, the post will be queried using the `slug` property and not the primary key.
+After the following change, the post will be queried using the `slug` property, not the primary key.
 In a nutshell, the `Post.findByOrFail('slug', value)` query is executed.

 ```ts
 class Post extends BaseModel {